moafaqS/Anime-app/README.md

 #### Swift 5

 ## Installation
-Run this command to install the app on laptop
+Run this command to install the app on Mac
 ```bash
 git clone https://github.com/moafaqS/Anime-app.git
 ```